Skip to main content

 • Real-time Capabilities: Server-Sent Events (SSE) for lightweight real-time features

-• Predictable Costs: Compute costs included, no surprise bills
+• Predictable Costs: All compute costs included — no surprise bills or usage-based compute charges

 Supabase Strengths